 Baby Care Ideas Put To Use

-Hubby more than made up for his first night off with all he did to help in the first few weeks.
+Hubby more than made up for his first night off after our oldest was born, with all he did to help in the first few weeks.

 Thankfully, he was around for the entirety of our second daughter’s first year, and he was an amazing help.
 Adam would get up with me in the middle of the night and change the diaper while I got ready to nurse, then he’d go back to sleep.